Italy in February: best places to visit, top activities, tips: all you need to know to plan a trip you’ll love [Updated for 2026]

 During this month, the weather is overall mild, ranging from warm in the sun to chilly in the shade: it is the perfect weather for sightseeing!

-Crowds in Rome in February are moderate: you still need to book attractions in advance, but you can usually get away with booking a couple of weeks before you go rather than a couple of months or more!
+Crowds in Rome in February are moderate: you still need to book attractions in advance, but you can expect the city overall to be less overflowing than close to summer.

 You can find my detailed guide to visiting Rome in February. here.